ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 For each Datacenter in Turbonomic there will be an `Account` created in Envizi under a pre-configured `Location`.

 The entire organization hierarchy with Groups, Locations and Accounts in Envizi may look like this.
-Look at the below location and account are highlighted in the image.
+Look at the location and account highlighted in the image below.
 - Location : IN Bank - IBMC-WDC07-Ashburn VA
 - Account  : IN Bank - IBMC-WDC07-Electricity.